enansaif/LeetCode-FlashCards/README.md

    You can access the Django admin panel by visiting `http://localhost:8000/admin/` and logging in with the superuser credentials you created earlier.

-## License

-## Support and Feedback
+## Feedback

-If you encounter any issues or have questions, please feel free to [open an issue](https://github.com/your-username/your-django-app/issues) on the GitHub repository.
+If you encounter any issues or have questions, please feel free to [open an issue](https://github.com/enansaif/flashcards/issues) on the GitHub repository.

-Happy coding! 🚀
+TY! 🚀